We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 5. Sesame Place San Diego

-of 58 | Location: Chula Vista
+Location: Chula Vista

-- Read More: My Sesame Street Place San Diego Guide
+Read More My Sesame Street Place San Diego Guide

 6. Belmont Park

-of 58 | Location: Mission Beach
+Location: Mission Beach

 Best for: Ages 5+

-It’s home to a few decent restaurants like Cannonball (we like it for sushi), Beach House, and now the local favorite, Pizza Port, which I have loved for over three decades.
+It’s on my list of best things to do in San Diego with teens and is free to walk around, but you’ll need tickets for rides and games.
+The park also has a few decent restaurants like Cannonball (we like it for sushi), Beach House, and Pizza Port, a local favorite I’ve loved for over three decades.

-- Read More: Fun Things to Do at Belmont Park
+Read More: My Belmont Park Guide

-- We Recommend Spending: An hour or two (longer with a meal)
+Recommended Time: An hour or two (longer with a meal)

 7. Balboa Park

-The nation’s largest urban cultural park is home to 17 museums, gorgeous gardens, historic buildings, the San Diego Zoo, restaurants, and performing arts venues.
-It’s one of the most fun places in San Diego for families because there is something for everyone to enjoy.
+The nation’s largest urban cultural park is home to 17 museums, beautiful gardens, historic buildings, the San Diego Zoo, restaurants, and theaters.
+Entry is free, but most museums require tickets (favorites listed in #9–13).

-- Read More: Balboa Park Guide
+Read More: My Balboa Park Guide

 8. Old Town San Diego